square/kotlinpoet/kotlinpoet-km/README.md

 ### Interop with KotlinPoet

-There is a separate `kotlinpoet-km-specs` artifact that offers
+There is a separate `kotlinpoet-km-specs` artifact that offers interop APIs to create `TypeSpec`/`FileSpec` representations of classes using this artifact for intermediary parsing.